Unity-Technologies/com.unity.multiplayer.samples.coop/README.md

 Boss Room is designed to be used in its entirety to help you explore the concepts and patterns behind a multiplayer game flow; such as character abilities, casting animations to hide latency, replicated objects, RPCs, and integration with the [Relay](https://unity.com/products/relay), [Lobby](https://unity.com/products/lobby), and [Authentication](https://unity.com/products/authentication) services.

-You can use the project as a starting point for your own Unity game or use elements individually.
+You can use the project as a reference starting point for your own Unity game or use elements individually.

 This repository also contains a [Utilities](Packages/com.unity.multiplayer.samples.coop) package, containing reusable sample scripts.
 You can install it using the following manifest file entry: